danwing/referee/draft-wing-settle-referee.md

 step occurs only once for each home network the client joins, as each home network is responsible for being a Referee for its own devices.

-For the client, there are two situations that may occur:  it has not previously cached the association of hostname to public key or it has cached that information.
+On a connection to a server on the local domain (see {{local}}) there are two situations that may occur: the client has not previously cached the association of hostname to public key or it has cached that information.

 * If not previously cached, the client queries that network's Referee with the DNS name of the server (e.g., printer.internal).
 The Referee responds with the public key fingerprint of that server.
 The client checks if the public key fingerprint (from the Referee) matches the public key of the server (from the TLS handshake).
-If they match, communication with the server continues.
-The server MAY also cache the server name and public key.
+If they match, communication with the server continues and the server name and its public key MAY be cached by the client.
 If they do not match, the client aborts this communication session; further actions by the client are an implementation detail.

-* If previously cached, the client determines if the cached public key matches the public key just obtained.
+* If previously cached, the client determines if the cached public key matches the public key obtained from the TLS handshake with the server.
 If they match, communication continues.
-If they do not match, the client aborts the communication; further actions by the client are an implementation detail.
+If they do not match, the queries the Referee to learn if a new key fingerprint is available for that server.
+If a different fingerprint is returned by the Referee, the client verifies it matches the public key from the TLS handshake.
+If they match, the client replaces the information in its cache.

 ## Revoking Authorization